 • Volksgarten is usable as a movement space all year

-• there are several free sports areas instead of just one spot
+• several free sports areas sit close together

 • the ice arena gives the district a real winter fallback